 - Start your writing day with 10 minutes of freewriting.
 Write without stopping about anything that comes to your mind.
 This helps you to warm up for writing, clear your head of any unrelated thoughts, and get into the mood of writing without editing.

 - Take regular power breaks.
 I recommend to follow the Pomodoro technique: write for 25 minutes and then take a 5-minute break.
 After 3-4 such sessions take a longer break of 0.5-1 hour.
 During the breaks get up, walk a bit, stretch, look around, and breathe deeply.
-These breaks help you sustain high focus & productivity throughout the whole day.
+These breaks help you sustain high focus and productivity throughout the whole day.

 - Reward yourself.
 Every day celebrate the progress you have made.
 You have full right to be proud of you!